snototter/werkzeugkiste/README.md

 # Werkzeugkiste - Yet Another C++ Utility Library
-This is a collection of all the frequently used code snippets copy-pasted across too many projects I'd like to admit.
+This is a collection of frequently used C++ snippets copy-pasted across way too many of my projects.
-And since there's tons of so-called utilities, utils, tools & toolboxes out there, this is going to be my **`werkzeugkiste`** (German for toolbox).
+And since there's tons of so-called utilities, utils, tools & toolboxes out there, this is going to be my own **`werkzeugkiste`** (the German word for toolbox).

 **Roadmap**
 * [ ] Collect all utilities, refactor where needed & ensure everything is properly tested